 Investments that pay a return on a fixed schedule

-Although the Federal Reserve has lowered interest rates to near zero — and indicated that they’re likely to stay that way for a while — fixed-income investments continue to offer investors some stability compared with volatility they might expect to experience in the equity market.
+The Federal Reserve confirmed in its January 2021 meeting that it will keep its target federal funds rate between 0% and 0.25% and that it expects to maintain this low interest rate environment until the labor market reaches maximum unemployment and inflation is back to 2%.
+Despite rates being near zero, fixed-income investments continue to offer investors some stability compared with volatility they might expect to experience in the equity market.
 A fixed-income investment involves an issuer or a borrower making payments to a lender or investor at a set date for a set amount.
-In the current low-interest-rate environment, most financial advisors suggest that investors hold short- and intermediate-term funds that will offer buyers some flexibility if rates rise.
+In the current low interest rate environment, most financial advisors suggest investors hold short- and intermediate-term funds that will offer buyers some flexibility if rates rise.
 Here are eight of the best fixed-income funds to consider for today’s market.

 Vanguard Short-Term Corporate Bond ETF (ticker: VCSH)

-Kristian Finfrock, founder of and financial advisor at Retirement Income Strategies, says “fixed income is challenging today” for investors, given that interest rates are historically low and there’s a lot of uncertainty looking toward the future.
-Because of that, he wants to keep his clients who need fixed income in short-duration investments — that means holding funds with five years or less before they mature.
+Kristian Finfrock, founder of and financial advisor at Retirement Income Strategies, says “fixed income is challenging today for investors, given that interest rates are historically low and there’s a lot of uncertainty looking toward the future.”
+Because of that, some financial advisors aim to keep their clients who need fixed income in short-duration investments — that means holding funds with five years or less before they mature.
 “I like high-quality, short-duration (investments) because you’re decreasing your risk that interest rates will rise in the long term,” Finfrock says.
 A good example of a short-duration exchange-traded fund is VCSH.
 It tracks the performance of the Bloomberg Barclays U.S. 1-5 Year Corporate Bond Index, which has a short-term dollar-weighted average maturity.
-U.S. News & World Report ranks VCSH among the top five funds in short-term bond portfolios.
+U.S. News & World Report ranks VCSH among the top 10 funds in short-term bond portfolios.
 It comes with an ultra-low expense ratio of 0.05%.

 DFA Short-Term Extended Quality Portfolio (DFEQX)